 Quartz is an engineered stone that is durable and looks amazing.
 Made up of 93% natural quartz (one of nature’s strongest elements) and 7% resin, quartz is an ideal material to choose for your countertop design.
 It’s easy to clean, simple to maintain, and can withstand high heat, making it the perfect surface for your pots and pans straight from the oven or stovetop.

 We love quartz because of its eye-catching colors and looks.
 You can find everything from fire-engine red to apple green, browns, blacks, creams, and everything in between.
 Many designs even include recycled glass or metallic flecks to add extra interest and beauty.

-- Heat resistance ideal for hot pots and pans
+- Heat resistance is ideal for hot pots and pans

-- Anti-microbial surface that resists odor-causing bacteria, mold, and mildew
+- An anti-microbial surface that resists odor-causing bacteria, mold, and mildew

 Cambria – Brittanica Gold – Quartz